alexmerren/design-patterns-go/structural/proxy/README.md

 ## Notes

-* The proxy pattern is a pattern to control and manage access to objects.

-* "The remove proxy acts as a local representative to a remote object" - Use an object to act like a local object, but all the functionality is provided by contacting a remote object via networks.

-* In the book they use Remote Method Invocation (RMI) in Java to mimick an object but call a foreign object.

 * As this is written in java, there is a lot of work going on in the background to support this, like rmiregistry and remote exceptions, autogenerating the stub and skeleton services that RMI uses.

-* The object calls a function on the proxy, which then communicates to another object (somewhere else) and then returns the value as if it is the object, and not over the network

 * The Proxy pattern should be used to "create a representative object that control access to another object, which may be remote, expensive to create, or in need of securing."

-* There are a few different kinds of proxy:
-    - A remote proxy control access to a remote object.
-    - A virtual proxy controls access to a resource that is expensive to create
-    - A protection proxy control access to a resource based on access rights.

 * An example of a virtual proxy is an application that views CD covers:
     - A program will display "Loading CD cover, please wait..." while the bytes of the CV cover are being retrieved.